 No one will ever know your TOEFL score unless you tell them.
 The university you want to attend won’t know if you’ve taken the test once or 10 times.
 They will only know the score you tell them.
 Don’t worry if you get a low score the first time – no one will ever know but you!
 You can keep taking the test as many times as you need to.

-Students rarely get the score they need on the first try.
-Taking the TOEFL can be a quite shock the first time you try it:
+Students rarely get the score they need the first time they take the test.

 - The test goes by very, very fast!